Ladder 49

 Ladder 49 is a 2004 American disaster thriller film directed by Jay Russell and written by Lewis Colick.
 The film follows Baltimore firefighter Jack Morrison, who is trapped inside a warehouse fire, and his recollection of the events that got him to that point.
-The film stars Joaquin Phoenix and John Travolta, and was released on October 1, 2004.
-It received mixed reviews and grossed $102 million worldwide on $50 million budget.
+The film stars Joaquin Phoenix and John Travolta, and was released on October 1, 2004 by Buena Vista Pictures Distribution.
+It received mixed reviews and grossed $102.3 million worldwide on $50 million budget.

 Plot

 Baltimore City firefighter Jack Morrison saves a man's life in a massive four-alarm fire in a 20-story concrete grain elevator/warehouse in the Canton waterfront neighborhood of Baltimore, Maryland.
-However, the grain stored in the warehouse explodes, causes Jack to fall through several floors and break his leg.
+However, the grain stored in the warehouse explodes causing Jack to fall through several floors and break his leg.
 The film follows the efforts of the other men in his unit, Ladder Company 49, led by the commands of Deputy Chief Mike Kennedy, Jack's mentor, to rescue him while Morrison tries to reach a safe area of the burning structure.
-Interspersed with the rescue efforts are a series of flashbacks showing how Jack joined the fire department, his first meeting (at a supermarket) with the woman who would eventually become his wife, his relationship with his children, and the bonds he formed and the trials and tribulations he endured with his fellow firefighters.
+Interspersed with the rescue efforts are a series of flashbacks showing how Jack joined the fire department, his first meeting with the woman who became his wife, his relationship with his children, and the bonds he formed and the trials and tribulations he endured with his fellow firefighters.

-After graduating from the fire academy, Jack is sent to work on Baltimore City Fire Department (BCFD) Engine Company 33, in the busiest firehouse in the city.
+After graduating from the fire academy, Jack is sent to work on Baltimore City Fire Department (BCFD) Engine Company 33 in the busiest firehouse in the city.
 Quartered with Engine 33 is Ladder Company 49.
 On Engine 33, Jack learns the ropes of firefighting.
-He quickly becomes close friends with his fellow firefighters, including Mike, his Captain.
+He becomes close friends with his fellow firefighters, including Mike, his Captain.
 Jack's first fire takes place at a burning vacant rowhouse.
-Engine 33 and Ladder 49 respond and are the first companies on the scene.
-Jack and Mike enter the building with a hose line and tackle the blaze, with Jack on the nozzle.
-They quickly and triumphantly extinguish it.
+Jack and Mike enter the building with a hose line and tackle the blaze, quickly extinguishing it.

-After some time working on Engine 33, Jack arrives at the scene of another vacant rowhouse fire, where a fellow firefighter from Ladder 49, Dennis Gauquin dies after falling through the roof of a building.
-After a quarrel between the firefighters, the Captain tells them to stick together.
-Later, numerous firefighters attend Dennis's funeral.
-Jack decides although it is more dangerous, to take his late friend's position as a "truckie", a search and rescue member on Ladder 49 by transferring to the Truck.
+After some time working on Engine 33, Jack arrives at the scene of another vacant rowhouse fire, where a fellow firefighter from Ladder 49, Dennis Gauquin, dies after falling through the roof of a building.
+Numerous firefighters attend his funeral.
+Jack decides to take his late friend's more dangerous position as a "truckie", a search and rescue member on Ladder 49 by transferring to the Truck.